shah-in-boots/notes/permanent/outline-afeqt-and-social-determinants.md

 ## Statistical analysis

-- Descriptive statistics
+- Cohort characteristics
+	- Descriptive characteristics of the cross-sectional cohort at baseline (by AFEQT quartile)
+	- Descriptive characteristics of the longitudinal cohort at baseline (by AFEQT quartile)
-	- Cohort characteristics of cross-sectional and longitudinal cohort
+	- Descriptive characteristics of the longitudinal cohort by SDOH factors (focusing on SDOH differences)
+- Effects on AFEQT
+	- Baseline AFEQT status and at follow-up
-	- AFEQT description + changes over time
+	- Describe mean change of AFEQT
+	- Statistical and linear regression testing with SDOH with baseline AFEQT scores
+		- Multivariable adjustment for traditional risk factors
-- Linear regression models to evaluate changes in AFEQT scores
+	- Statistical and linear regression testing with SDOH for changes in future AFEQT
+		- Adjusting for baseline AFEQT scores
-	- Multivaraible adjustment
+		- Multivariable adjustment in sequential fashion with traditional risk factors
-	- Multiple SDOH exposures
+		- Adjusting for treatment strategies (cardioversion, PVI, etc)
+- Treatment strategy
+	- Description of treatment strategy
-- Logistic regression models for treatment strategy
+	- Statistical and logistic regression testing with SDOH for baseline and future treatment strategies
-	- Multivariable adjustment
+		- Multivariable adjustment in sequential fashion with traditional risk factors

 # Results